MHRA/products/DEPLOY.md

 _Note: all secrets in this doc are for demo purposes only and need replacing with the real ones as you go!_

 Make sure you run the setup steps [here](infrastructure/README.md) to login and set the Azure subscription ID correctly.
+You can use `az account list` to find the correct Azure subscription ID.

 ## Set up a new environment